mid2SUPAERO/ecoHALE/doc/tutorials/struct.rst

 Next, we add a single lifting surface to the problem.
 Even though this is a structures-only problem, we add a lifting surface to define the structure in a manner consistent with the aerostructural case.
-This means that we will create a tubular spar based on the lifting surface's span with its element radii set from the lifting surface's chord.
+This means that we will create a tubular spar based on the lifting surface's span with its element radii set from the lifting surface's chord amd a provided t/c value.

-In this case, we provide a name and tell OpenAeroStruct to explicitly model only one half of the surface and compute the effects from the other half of the surface.
+In this case, we provide a name and tell OpenAeroStruct to explicitly model only one half of the beam and compute the effects from the other half of the surface.
 This is less computationally expensive than modeling the entire surface.

 We then provide the number of spanwise ('num_y') mesh points to use for the surface.